WebDevStudios/WDS-Browser-Detect/README.md

 * Activate via the WordPress plugin manager.

 ## Caveats
+This PHP script uses server side User Agent sniffing - which is not always relaiable.
+If you're trying to detect browser capabilities, use [http://modernizr.com/](Modernizer).

-This PHP script uses server side user agent sniffing.
-If you're running any kind of page caching, this plugin will not work correctly.
+Also, If you're running any kind of page caching, this plugin will not work correctly.
 The first person to hit your site might be on a mobile device, and then cache will be generated (based on a mobile device).
 The next visitor my be using a desktop browser - and see something very different!

 ## Changelog